-We deploy PowerPlay in a real home.
-We describe the home, its loads, and our instrumentation in prior work [4].
-Briefly, the home includes a Internet-enabled power meter installed in its electrical panel to monitor the secondto-second power usage of the home and each of its circuits.
-There are multitude of such meters now available, both commercially [23] and in recent research [17], that record home-level and circuit-level data at 1Hz sampling resolution.
+We deploy PowerPlay in a real home following the setup shown in Figure 7.
+While our deployment home contains nearly 100 individual loads, we focus on five representative tracked devices: a freezer, a refrigerator, a dryer, a toaster, and a heat recovery ventilator (HRV).
+Untracked devices include other typical household appliances (e.g., coffeemaker, TV) as well as many small loads such as lights, chargers, and so on.
+Details on the home, its loads, and our instrumentation are provided in prior work (Barker et al. 2012a).
+Briefly, the home includes a Internet-enabled power meter installed in its electrical panel to monitor the second-to-second power usage of the home and each of its circuits.
+There are multitude of such meters now available, both commercially (TED 2018) and in recent research (Klingensmith et al. 2013), that record home-level and circuit-level data at 1Hz sampling resolution.
 We also record ground truth power data (or on-off events, which we correlate with the power meter data) for individual loads not connected to dedicated circuits using either Z-Wave Smart Energy Switches, Insteon iMeters, or Insteon SwitchLincs.
 In total, our deployment includes 92 sensors producing roughly four million data points per day.
-Such an extensive deployment is necessary to compare our results, based the home's power data, with ground truth power data from each individual load.
+Such an extensive deployment is necessary to compare our results based the home's power data with ground truth power data from each individual load.